spejohn/Bindra_Lab_CRISPR_analysis/README.md

 │       ├── other_sample1.count
 │       └── ...
 ```

+**Note**: The pipeline only recognizes "fastq" and "counts" as valid data directories.
+Generic directory names like "data" are not supported to avoid ambiguity.

 When running the pipeline, the `experiment_name` parameter specifies which subdirectory to use for analysis: